 Dietetic Internship Program

-The Johns Hopkins Bayview Medical Center Dietetic Internship is a 41-week full-time program with a medical nutrition therapy emphasis.
+The Johns Hopkins Dietetic Internship is a 41-week full-time program with a medical nutrition therapy emphasis.
 Experiences meet competencies and provide training for entry-level dietetic practice, and have been designed for the educational and supervised experience required to sit for the Commission on Dietetics Registration Exam for Dietitians.
-The full-time program accepts a maximum of eight interns annually.
+The full-time program accepts a maximum of ten interns annually.

 Johns Hopkins Bayview is a full service, 426-bed community teaching hospital and continuing care facility located on a 1,000-acre campus in Baltimore, Maryland.
 Specialty centers of the medical campus include a wound care center, neonatal intensive care unit, burn unit, a continuing care facility, a Joint Commission Center of Excellence for bariatric surgery and oncology, alcohol and drug treatment center, and cardiac rehabilitation program.

-The JHBMC Dietetic Internship Program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, Illinois 60606-6995, 1-800-877-1600, ext.
+The Dietetic Internship Program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, Illinois 60606-6995, 1-800-877-1600, ext.
 5400.
 Learn more about the requirements and process to become a registered dietitian.
 Requirements for dietetics practice licensure vary by state.
+The dietetic internship curriculum meets state requirements for licensure/certification.
 State licensure is entirely separate and distinct from registration or certification by the Commission on Dietetic Registration (CDR).

 - To provide dietetic registration opportunities for qualified graduates of didactic programs in dietetics in preparation to become skilled entry-level registered dietitian nutritionists.